 The core values are not just designed to be in the files and documents.
-They should be shared with the whole company to make sure they are followed.
+They should be shared with the whole company to ensure they are followed.

 Until now, we discussed that core values must be able to represent what the company does and how it supports the customers.
-To ensure this, every core value must be supported with a specific unique ideology you follow.
+Every core value must be supported with a specific unique ideology you follow to ensure this.
 Here are some of the ideologies it should reflect.

-The company’s core values must be able to set up a cultural environment where the employees feel safe to stay in the long run.
-The working environment must be able to provide professional growth and future advancement.
-The company must focus on developing diversity to reduce the effects of discrimination among peers.
+The company’s core values must set up a cultural environment where the employees feel safe to stay in the long run.
+The working environment must provide professional growth and future advancement.
+The company should focus on developing diversity to reduce the effects of discrimination among peers.

-It must follow what your mission and vision towards the community are, making this ideology the prime one.
+It must follow your mission and vision towards the community, making this ideology the prime one.
 Your mission and vision are what the customers and employees notice the most.
-What you work and how you work to represent the identity of your company.
+What you work and how you work to represent your company’s identity.

 When you hire a candidate, they always find some instinct about the culture and values you work upon.
 And the culture and environment are always linked to how your core values are.
-The positive representation of these values will help develop trust in candidates to join the company.
+Therefore, the positive representation of these values will help develop trust in candidates to join the company.

 When you do what you say, the employees and the customers will trust in investing in you and respect what you do.
-It will also increase attraction and retention.
+It will also increase attraction and retention, and reduce the employee turnover ratio.
 And a company following this goes a long way.

-Following innovative ideas and theories for your, every new service or lead helps in developing more customer trust.
-Employees also find it interesting to work with a company that generated innovation.
+Following innovative ideas and theories for your organization, every new service or lead helps to develop more customer trust.
+Employees also find it interesting to work with a company that generates innovation.
 These core values help a lot for driving such innovation.

-Giving and supporting what your customers ask, you must be your primary goals to gain their trust.
-The core values must also reflect the same to improve customer success and reach.
+It will help, if your primary goal is to gain customers’ trust by giving and supporting what your customers ask.
+However, the core values must also reflect the same to improve customer success and reach.

 The core values designed help very much in the decision-making process.
-It might not seem time-consuming to come down to a suitable final decision.
+As a result, it might not seem time-consuming to come down to a suitable final decision.